pip-services/pip-services-docs/content/en/toolkit/_index.md

 This section contains intermediate level learning material.
 The tutorials address more specific topics, such as logging or specific types of persistance.

 ### [Tutorials](tutorials)
 This section contains advanced learning material.
-The tutorials address more complex concepts and examples.
+The tutorials address more complex concepts and provide full examples of microservice systems.

 ### [Contribute](contribute)
 A guide on how to contribute to the PIP.Services toolkit project.